JorjaFox/website/_posts-old-blog/2011-02-01-january-2011-in-review.md

 title: 'January 2011 in Review'
 date: '2011-02-01T06:00:24-08:00'
 author: 'Mika E. (Ipstenu)'
-excerpt: 'January was a Jorja-Free month on <em>CSI</em>, but not in the news.
+excerpt: 'January was a Jorja-Free month on _CSI_, but not in the news.
 We''ve got a surprising lot going on this month!
 Like this guy you may know coming for a visit.'
 layout: post
 guid: 'https://jorjafox.net/?p=3025'
 permalink: /2011/january-2011-in-review/